ThomasJFinn/ThomasJFinn.github.io/_pages/publications.md

 F., Stauffer, [Non-equilibrium multi-scale analysis and coexistence in competing first-passage percolation](https://ems.press/journals/jems/articles/8736482), Journal of the European Mathematical Society

 F., Stauffer, [Coexistence in competing first-passage percolation with conversion](https://projecteuclid.org/journals/annals-of-applied-probability/volume-32/issue-6/Coexistence-in-competing-first-passage-percolation-with-conversion/10.1214/22-AAP1792.short), Annals of Applied Probability

+# Further interests

+The problem of the [longest increasing subsequence]((https://en.wikipedia.org/wiki/Longest_increasing_subsequence)https://en.wikipedia.org/wiki/Longest_increasing_subsequence) of a random permuation reveals surprisingly deep and beautiful mathematics.
+The famous [Baik-Deift-Johansson theorem](https://en.wikipedia.org/wiki/Baik%E2%80%93Deift%E2%80%93Johansson_theorem) states that the length of the longest increasing subsequence of a large random permutation after rescaling is approximately the largest eigenvalue of a random matrix in the Gaussian unitary ensemble.
+Why does a combinatorial problem have to do with random matrix theory?
+I would recommend Dan Romik's [The Surprising Mathematics of Longest Increasing Subsequences](https://www.cambridge.org/core/books/surprising-mathematics-of-longest-increasing-subsequences/F55A82ACEE3E0F78EE8968D3C42FB45C) for to find out more.
+Learning about the problem of longest increasing subsequences of random permutations motivated me to pursue problems in two-dimensional random geometry.